-Now, Client ID and Client Select appears.
-Copy these codes and paste in Post SMTP field we left blank in Step 6.
+Now, Client ID and Client Select appear.
+Copy these codes and paste them into the Post SMTP field we left blank in Step 6.

 Step 15: Grant permission with Google

-Now get back to Post SMTP settings, select Grant permission with Google from Actions setting.
+Now get back to Post SMTP settings, and select Grant permission with Google from the Actions setting.

 Step 16: Select Gmail Account

-From the dialog box, select the Gmail account you want to use sending emails.
+From the dialog box, select the Gmail account you want to use to send emails.